FTP Methodologies: Single Pool vs. Matched Maturity

 Single Pool Advantages:

-1. Transparent: All business lines use same FTP
+1. Transparent: All business lines use the same FTP curve.
+No favoritism or subjective allocations

 Single Pool Disadvantages:

-1. Doesn't recognize deposit value: Doesn't reward gathering low-cost deposits
+1. Doesn’t recognize deposit value: Doesn’t reward the bank for gathering low-cost deposits.
+Core deposits get credited at market rate (2.7%), not at their actual cost (near 0%)

-4. Less strategic: Can't use FTP to drive balance sheet strategy
+4. Less strategic: Can’t use FTP to drive desired behavior.
+FTP is mechanical, not strategic

 Matched Maturity Advantages:

-2. Drives deposit strategy: Incentivizes deposit gathering and retention
+2. Drives deposit strategy: Incentivizes aggressive deposit gathering because it’s highly profitable.
+Deposit profitability is explicit

-3. Reflects reality: Mortgages ARE funded by deposits, not wholesale
+3. Reflects reality: Mortgages ARE actually funded by deposits (core balances are stable).
+Matched maturity reflects this

 Matched Maturity Disadvantages:

-2. Non-transparent: Different business lines have different FTP rates
+2. Non-transparent: Different business lines get different FTP rates.
+Harder to explain, more political

-4. Data intensive: Requires detailed tracking of funding sources
+4. Data intensive: Requires detailed behavioral analysis of deposits, regular testing

 Real-World Hybrid Approaches